dumbapple/CookingClubSite/README.md

 # CookingClubWebsite
-Website for UBC's Cooking Club
+Website for UBC's Cooking Club.

-Features components and animations from MDBootstrap, for which the documentation can be found here: https://mdbootstrap.com/
+Features components and animations from MDBootstrap, for which the documentation can be found at https://mdbootstrap.com/.